Louvre

-The Louvre, (Note: /ˈluːv.rə/ LOOV-rə, /alsousˈluːv/ LOOV) or the Louvre Museum (Musée du Louvre /fr/), is a national art museum in Paris, France, and the most visited museum in the world.
+The Louvre (Note: /ˈluːv.rə/ LOOV-rə, /alsousˈluːv/ LOOV) (Musée du Louvre /fr/) is a national art museum in Paris, France.
 It is located on the Right Bank of the Seine in the city's 1st arrondissement (district) and home to some of the most canonical works of Western art, including the Mona Lisa, Venus de Milo, and Winged Victory.
 The museum is housed in the Louvre Palace, originally built in the late 12th to 13th century under Philip II.
 Remnants of the Medieval Louvre fortress are visible in the basement of the museum.
 Due to urban expansion, the fortress eventually lost its defensive function, and in 1546 Francis I converted it into the primary residence of the French kings.

 The building was redesigned and extended many times to form the present Louvre Palace.
-In 1682, Louis XIV chose the Palace of Versailles for his household, leaving the Louvre primarily as a place to display the royal collection, including, from 1692, a collection of ancient Greek and Roman sculpture.
+In 1682, Louis XIV chose the Palace of Versailles for his household, leaving the Louvre primarily as a place to display the royal collection, including, from 1692, a collection of ancient Greek and Roman sculptures.
 In 1692, the building was occupied by the Académie des Inscriptions et Belles-Lettres and the Académie Royale de Peinture et de Sculpture, which in 1699 held the first of a series of salons.
 The Académie remained at the Louvre for 100 years.
 During the French Revolution, the National Assembly decreed that the Louvre should be used as a museum to display the nation's masterpieces.
 The palace and exhibition space was expanded in the 19th century and again in the 20th.